Rules for Skat

 The declarer wins if:

-• Suit/Grand: Takes at least 61 card points (including skat)
+• Suit or Grand: takes at least 61 card points (including the skat)

 • Game value is at least as high as the bid